AI Transformation

 When you ask a client to connect you with the right people, you often get handed to someone who doesn't know the priorities or the real blockers.
 That's a routing problem, and identifying the right stakeholders before discovery is its own discipline.
 But even when you reach the right person, generic questions still produce surface-level answers.
 The question design is where the standard gets set.

-Yassine Ben Amor described the experience from the growth side: "On your journey of growth as a consultant, we found ourselves hopping on calls with half the information."
+As one consultant described the experience: "On your journey of growth as a consultant, we found ourselves hopping on calls with half the information."

 That's what generic questions produce.
 Half the information, dressed up in full-length interviews.